openaire/guidelines-literature-repositories/docs/field_citationstartpage.rst

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The start page of the work published in a container (e.g. journal issue)
+The start page is part of the pagination information of the work published in a container (e.g. journal issue).
+This property is considered to be part of the bibliographic citation.

 Property citationStartPage (R, 0-1)
 -----------------------------------